Can I generate subtitles in WeVideo?

 Subtitle Generator helps WeVideo users create content with speech to text subtitles automatically.
 This feature gives you the ability to create videos where dialogue can be both viewed and listened to.
 Subtitle Generator allows for WeVideo to continue to extend the power of digital communication through different formats across the user base.

-How to Create Subtitles in WeVideo
+Create subtitles in WeVideo

-Once the processing is finished, click the Subtitles button to open the subtitles panel.
+Click the Subtitles button to open the subtitles panel.

 Wait for the subtitles to process.
 The processing time will depend on the video time.
 You can leave this page and return to it later after the processing is completed.

-The generated subtitles will be shown on the subtitles panel.
-You can click on them to edit them for errors or typos if needed.
+Click on the subtitles to edit them for errors or typos.

 FAQ’s